ethstorage/es-node/SETUP.md

 ```

 ### Step 2: Launch common es-nodes
-Then, soon after the boot node is started up, you can find the base64 encoded enr value prefixed with `enr:` in the log.
+Then, soon after the bootnode is started up, you can find the base64 encoded enr value prefixed with `enr:` in the log.

 Next, you will need to replace the value of `--p2p.bootnodes` flag in other nodes' `run.sh` with the new one.